 Even if you just need a single implant, the combined cost of your flights, accommodation and treatment could be hundreds of pounds less than if you get the work in the UK.
 The more treatment you need, the greater the potential savings.
 And you could venture to somewhere like Thailand or Turkey and enjoy an exotic holiday while you're there.

-Of course, you shouldn’t just jump on a plane and visit the first clinic that offers you a good deal.
-It’s important to carefully research your choices before getting affordable dental work overseas.
-To discover more about the best countries to visit and things to consider before you book, read our dental tourism guide.
+Of course, you shouldn't just jump on a plane and visit the first clinic that offers you a good deal.
+It's important to carefully research your choices before getting affordable dental work overseas.
+To discover more about the best countries to visit and things to consider before you book, read our dental tourism guide or consider using a dental tourism service like Dentaly Go.

 Combined with dental financing from a loan or credit card, this option could enable you to get your dental treatment much sooner than you thought possible.